-This feature requires the Paladin integration with QuickBooks.
+This feature requires Paladin integration with QuickBooks.
 When you have this integration turned on, vendor bills are automatically created in QuickBooks shortly after you receive inventory in Paladin.
 An invoice is created for each receiving event.
-If you receive items on a purchase order incrementally, an QuickBooks bill is created each time you receive items on the purchase order.
+If you receive items on a purchase order incrementally, a QuickBooks bill is created each time you receive items on the purchase order.

 To learn more about the integration. see Overview: QuickBooks integration.

 QuickBooks vendor bills are created for items that are received manually or via EDI.
 A vendor bill is created for every receiving event; therefore, if you receive a purchase order in parts over time, a vendor bill is created for each partial receiving event.

 As part of the PO transfer, Paladin looks for a vendor in QuickBooks that matches the suppler name in Paladin.
 If one is not found, a new vendor is created in QuickBooks.

 Tip: To prevent duplicate vendors, make sure that supplier names in Paladin exactly match your vendor names in QuickBooks.

 In QuickBooks, the vendor bill includes the following order details: